bhopkinsnc/ccoe-training-ansible/README.md

 ```bash
 README.md  hello_world.yml  help  infra_files  inventory  labs  setup
 ```

-About the docker container.
-The container named with ansibleserver (--name) with the same hostname (-h) will be used during the training.
-The container runs in interactive mode (-it ) and is destroyed/removed (--rm) when it is stopped or exited.

-## Test Ansible

 Run the ansible help command verify if install on your local workstation.
 If not install.